Get

 2. Cat Poop Can Be Harmful

 If you’re gardening or pulling weeds from your flower bed, the last thing you want to do is stick your hand in a pile of cat droppings.
-Not only is it disgusting, it’s also completely unsanitary.
-Cat poop can carry lots of nasty bacteria that could potentially make you sick.
+Not only is it disgusting, but it’s also completely unsanitary.
+Cat poop can carry lots of nasty bacteria that could make you sick.

-Cats who haven’t had regular vet care can be at risk of carrying transmissible microbes in their poop.
+Cats that haven’t had regular vet care can be at risk of carrying transmissible microbes in their poop.
 They can carry a parasite called Toxoplasma gondii.
 This parasite is contracted by eating small mice, birds, and other backyard rodents.

 3. It Can Upset Your Pets